 The Cost Analysis

 The analysis begins with an assessment of all current costs associated with customer service, both direct and indirect.
-Employee salaries and benefits, and equipment, supplies and facility costs need to be taken into consideration.
-It’s also helpful to examine other, somewhat intangible issues: have customer complaints risen disproportionally as your organization’s customer service arm has grown?
+Employee salaries and benefits, equipment, supplies, and facility costs need to be taken into consideration.
+It’s also helpful to examine other, somewhat intangible issues: have customer complaints risen disproportionately as your organization’s customer service arm has grown?
 Have you lost customers because of poor service?

-The first numbers may be rough, but you’ll have a clearer picture whether it makes financial sense to centralize your contact center.
+The first numbers may be rough, but you’ll have a clearer picture of whether it makes financial sense to move to a centralized service center.
 It may be beneficial at this time to engage a consultant or outsourced contact center provider to get a very accurate snapshot of the costs of a centralized contact center.